Skip to main content

 What else is on the Moments platform

-Beyond the 1-Point Drops, Marriott Bonvoy Moments usually carries a few hundred active listings spanning auctions and fixed-price experiences, weighted heavily toward entertainment and sports with smaller culinary and arts pools.
+Beyond the 1-Point Drops, Marriott Bonvoy Moments usually carries 449 active listings spanning auctions and fixed-price experiences, weighted heavily toward entertainment and sports with smaller culinary and arts pools.
 On any given week that mix includes F1, concert, and resort auctions running into six figures of points (the kind of headline lot the 1-point route bypasses entirely) right alongside the 1-Point Drops.
-The current lineup, with live point levels and bid counts, is always one click away on our Marriott Bonvoy program page.
-If you want to play the close on one of those auctions, here's how to snipe the close on Marriott Moments, and if your balance is short, you can pool points to fund a Moments bid.

 Is a 1-Point Drop actually worth it?

 In my view it's the best single-point redemption in all of loyalty, and the math is not close.
-Bonvoy points are generally valued around 0.7 to 0.9 cents each in normal hotel redemptions (TPG, Frequent Miler, and Bankrate all land in that band, and these are directional outlet estimates rather than a fixed price), so the single *point* you spend is worth less than a penny.
+Bonvoy points are generally valued around 0.7 to 0.9 cents each in normal hotel redemptions (TPG, Frequent Miler, and Bankrate all land in that band as of mid-2026, and these are directional outlet estimates rather than a fixed price), so the single *point* you spend is worth less than a penny.
 The packages, meanwhile, routinely carry three- and four-figure cash values: VIP festival weekends, World Cup match tickets, private dinners.
 If you want to pressure-test any auction yourself, here is how to calculate cents-per-point on points auctions.

 The real cost isn't the point, it's the opportunity cost of the one-per-calendar-year cap and the time you spend showing up to drops you don't win.
 That's why picking the right drop matters more than refreshing fast.